CraftAcademy/library-challenge/README.md

 ````
 As a librarian
 In order to know what books I own
-I need a list of all my books and their statuses
+I need a list of all my books
 ````
+- [x] Method for Library class to be able to read .yml
 ````
 As a librarian
 In order to keep track our books
 I would like to know if the book is avaiable or borrowed of a visitor
 ````
+- [ ] Method for returning the status of a book
 ````
 As a visitor?
 In order to borrow books?
 I need to have an account in the library?
 ````
+- [ ] If time - make the user able to set an account
 ````
 As a visitor
 In order to borrow a book
 I would need to know if the library has the book I'm looking for
 ````
+- [ ] Method for visitor class that returns status of the book preferred
 ````
 As a visitor
 In order to know if the book is the correct one